Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Now has a widget layer that can run widgets- like KDE desklets, they are little HTML display apps that run in Webkit.
 Icons cover this layer, layers can be moved up or down for editing.
 Widgets can be snapped to a grid to maintain row/column alignment or free positioned.

 Widgets are discovered automatically at startup from specific directories.
-For user-installed widgets, download the widget folder you want from the `widgets` folder on the GitLab website and place it in `$XDG_DATA_HOME/com.desktop.ding/widgets/`.
-The typical path is `~/.local/share/com.desktop.ding/widgets/`.
+You can install them manually by downloading the widget folder you want from the GitLab `widgets` directory and placing it in `$XDG_DATA_HOME/com.desktop.ding/widgets/` (typically `~/.local/share/com.desktop.ding/widgets/`).
+You can also use the Add Widget dialog's `Download Latest` button to automatically fetch and install the current widget set from the repository.

 Icons can be positioned anywhere on desktop or are snapped to a grid.
 Can make links on the Desktop.
 GSconnect Integration, can send files to connected devices.
 Drag and Drop support on to Dock, Dash, or from Dock, Dash to the Desktop.